jaglinux/de-tweet/README.md

 Basic features like tweeting, liking tweet, creating user profile , following other users etc

-are slated for the MVP
+are slated for the MVP.

 Built on top of Scaffold-Eth